 Archive for February, 2009

 Yesterday’s post talked about traction as the ability to set and hit goals.
-I thought I would add some simple tests for what constitute useful goals in a startup.
+Here are three tests for goals to determine if they well-formed for your startup team.

 Investors don’t invest in businesses.
 They invest in stories about businesses.